 Traffics signs are symbols set up aside of the road giving information and instructions to all road users.
-While driving in Rwanda, you are required to maintain the right-hand side whilst other East African countries you keep left.
+While driving in Rwanda, you are required to maintain the right-hand side whilst in other East African countries you keep left.
 Traffic laws and sighs are provided to ensure safety on the road.
-If you prefer self drive in Rwanda over being driven by a professional, you need to observe all road sighs to avoid getting behind the wrong side of the Rwanda traffic.
+If you prefer self drive in Rwanda over being driven by a professional, you need to observe all road signs to avoid getting behind the wrong side of the Rwanda traffic.

 Rwanda Car Rental Services presents to you some of the top Rwanda traffic signs to follow when on self drive road trip

 This symbol demands all drivers to first stop driving and observe clearly that there are no vehicles coming and then proceed driving into the main road.
 You can find these at the junctions of most of the main road networks in the country.

 The traffic sign is designed to regulate the speed at which vehicles are required to move especially on a particular point of the road.
 The maximum speed limit differs from different regions depending on where are driving from and they are always set per hour to all road networks.
 They have been set by the regional and national traffic police officers in Rwanda and they critically followed.